niksarrow/ns/content/authors/admin/_index.md

 highlight_name: false
 ---

+Nikhil Saini is a Senior Software Engineer in the Voice Intelligence Group at  <a href="https://research.samsung.com/sri-b">Samsung Research Institute Bangalore</a>.
+His research interests include Artificial Intelligence, Natural Language Processing and Speech Procesing.
+He has worked at <a href="http://www.cfilt.iitb.ac.in/">CFILT</a> and <a href="https://www.cse.iitb.ac.in/~pjyothi/csalt/">CSALT</a> lab with <a href="https://www.cse.iitb.ac.in/~pb/">Prof. Pushpak Bhattacharyya</a> and <a href="https://www.cse.iitb.ac.in/~pjyothi/">Prof. Preethi Jyothi</a> on problems involving Speech and NLP.

-Nikhil Saini is a research assistant at Indian Institute of Technology, Bombay.
+# research assistant at Indian Institute of Technology, Bombay.
 His research interests include Artificial Intelligence, Natural Language Processing and Speech Procesing.
 He is inclined towards algorithmic thinking and problem solving.
 He works at <a href="http://www.cfilt.iitb.ac.in/">CFILT</a> and <a href="https://www.cse.iitb.ac.in/~pjyothi/csalt/">CSALT</a> lab with <a href="https://www.cse.iitb.ac.in/~pb/">Prof. Pushpak Bhattacharyya</a> and <a href="https://www.cse.iitb.ac.in/~pjyothi/">Prof. Preethi Jyothi</a> on problems involving Speech and NLP.
 Alongwith, he assists in the research at <a href="https://www.cc.iitb.ac.in/">Computer Center</a> of IIT Bombay.

 <!-- {{< icon name="download" pack="fas" >}} Download my {{< staticref "media/NikhilCV.pdf" "newtab" >}}resumé{{< /staticref >}}. -->